xYezhu/audio-guide-for-yuanling/README.md

 1. Two versions of tracks, have a button to switch between chinese and english version of voices.
 2. Dynamic background track volume: background track volume goes up when no front tracks are playing.
+3. Have four buttons on the testing page to switch between 4 groups.
+4. Update group page UI design.

 © Hao ZHENG, Marcel SAGESSER, SUSTech School of Design, 2024